corder2233/corder2233/README.md

-- 👋 Hi, I’m @corder2233
+- 👋 WELCOME to the **@corder2233** world
-- 👀 I’m interested in coding
+- 👀 I’m interested in coding.
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning web technologies and cyber security
-- 💞️ I’m looking to collaborate on compitative coding
+- 💞️ I’m looking to foxfolk0@gmail.com
-- 📫 How to reach me jenashaktiman@gmail.com

 <!---
 corder2233/corder2233 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.